Avast Antivirus Cost and Plan Pricing

 Small Office Protection

 Rather than buying a Premium subscription of antivirus software for everyone in your office, it will probably make more financial sense to get a business subscription.
-Avast offers a license that covers up to 10 devices for one, two or three years.
+Avast offers a license that covers up as many devices as you need for one, two or three years.
+Here’s what it’ll cost to cover 5 devices:

-Like the Premium subscription we bought, Small Office Protection blocks spyware, ransomware, malware, and viruses for up to 10 devices.
+Unlike the Silver subscription we bought, Small Office Protection blocks spyware, ransomware, malware, and viruses for as many devices as you need.
+And as you’d expect, the more devices that you buy protection for, the less you’ll pay per device.
 There’s also a Web Shield that lets you check if URLs are safe, a Wi-Fi inspector, and a firewall to block unsafe connections.

 All-In-One Protection